 Scott seeks a waiver from setback standards associated with industrial uses.
 LUDC 7-1001 requires a 100-foot setback from an adjacent property line for all activity associated with an industrial use, unless the use is on an industrially zoned property, or located within a building.
 The Scott property is not zoned for industrial use and the proposed activity will not occur in a building.
 The 100-foot setback is required to protect neighboring properties from harm by industrial activities.
-With every foot that the proposed Rifle Pit #1 is located closer to the Island Park and River Ranch properties, the more egregious its impacts are on these adjoining lands.
-It appears that the Scott property is not appropriately sized to accommodate the proposed large-scale gravel mining operation without harming adjoining lands.
+With every foot that the proposed Rifle Pit #1 is located closer to the Island Park and River Ranch property is not appropriately sized to accommodate the proposed large-scale gravel mining operation without harming adjoining lands.
 It is not the role of the County to accommodate an industrial use to the detriment of adjacent property owners.
 As such, the Code does not permit a waiver from the 100-foot industrial setback for Scott's operations.